LinuxCommandLibrary

 DESCRIPTION

-swaks (Swiss Army Knife SMTP) is a comprehensive SMTP testing tool for diagnosing mail server configurations, testing authentication, and verifying email delivery.
+swaks (Swiss Army Knife SMTP) is a featureful, scriptable SMTP test tool for diagnosing mail server configurations, testing authentication, and verifying email delivery.
 It supports SMTP, ESMTP, and LMTP protocols over various transports including TCP sockets, UNIX sockets, and TLS connections.

 The tool is invaluable for testing spam filters (using GTUBE), virus scanners (using EICAR), authentication mechanisms, and TLS configurations.
-It provides detailed transaction logging for troubleshooting.
+It provides detailed transaction logging showing each step of the SMTP conversation.

 PARAMETERS